For most of us, having food from our favorite restaurant delivered straight to our door has become part of our new normal.

 In this section, we’ll look at DoorDash’s revenue, profitability, and market performance.

 DoorDash finished 2022 with $6.583 billion in annual revenue, up from $4.888 billion in 2021.
 We dug into DoorDash’s financial reports to compare their revenue from 2018 to 2022.

 Pre-pandemic growth can be attributed to a growing market, and restaurants nationwide.

-However, the 2020 revenue boost is most likely due to the effects of the pandemic where the general public is more likely to order food in, especially during various levels of shutdowns and shelter-in-place orders.
+However, the 2020 revenue boost is most likely due to the effects of the pandemic, when the general public was more likely to order food in, amid shutdowns and shelter-in-place orders.

 We’ve discussed before whether delivery companies will ever be profitable.
-It’s interesting to note that DoorDash statistics help prove that the company continues to grow in valuation, and revenue, without making a profit.
+It’s interesting to note that DoorDash continues to grow in valuation, and revenue, without making a profit.